VaibhavUpreti/hugo-blog/content/blog/gsoc-week3.md

 ---

-Probably the best week of my GSoC journey so far.
+Certainly the best week of my GSoC journey so far.

 The changes that were merged this week will have a direct impact on of hundreds of thousands of users.
 This is the first time I have pulled off such a task.
 I am thankful to my mentor Aboobacker for guiding me through it.